Affordable Housing and Sustainable Communities (AHSC) Workforce Development Grant

 Internship Opportunity Program (IOP)

-Santa Cruz Works is accepting and reviewing applications from employers interested in hosting an intern.
-Digital Nest will provide targeted outreach to local residents (ages 18-24) to participate in the Program who live in disadvantaged census tracts in Santa Cruz County, including the nearby census tracts to the awarded AHSC grant project that include the Beach Flats and Lower Ocean neighborhoods in the City of Santa Cruz.
-Digital NEST will handle the initial screening of candidates and provide a pool of qualified applicants for employers to review.
-Employers are responsible for scheduling and conducting final interviews and selecting their preferred intern from the provided candidates
+In June 2025, the City of Santa Cruz, Santa Cruz Works, and Digital NEST announced a collaboration to strengthen our local workforce and support and fund paid internships for young adults in underserved areas of Santa Cruz County: the Santa Cruz Affordable Housing and Sustainable Communities (AHSC) Workforce Development Grant Internship Opportunity Program (IOP).
+At the beginning of each new cohort, Santa Cruz Works reviews applications from employers interested in hosting an intern.
+Digital NEST conducts targeted outreach to local residents (ages 18-24) who live in disadvantaged census tracts in Santa Cruz County, including census tracts near the awarded AHSC grant project area such as the Beach Flats and Lower Ocean neighborhoods in the City of Santa Cruz.
+Digital NEST handles the initial screening of candidates and provides employers with a pool of qualified applicants to review.
+Employers schedule and conduct final interviews and select their preferred intern from the candidates provided.

-Throughout the internship, Santa Cruz Works and Digital NEST will regularly check in with both the employer and the intern to monitor progress.
-At the program's conclusion, both parties will receive a short survey to assess its success.
-A signed agreement will be required from all participants.
+Throughout the internship, Santa Cruz Works and Digital NEST regularly check in with both the employer and the intern to monitor progress.
+At the conclusion of the program, both parties receive a short survey to assess its success.
+All participants sign an agreement.
+Additional details are provided upon application acceptance.

 Employer Responsibilities